 Okay.
-I wasn't quite clear that what you said is a roughly normal average feeding cycle for a baby.
-So what is totally different?
+It wasn't quite clear there what you said is a roughly normal average feeding cycle for a baby.
+Or is totally different?

 Yeah, so what we do now is we say, somewhere between three and four hours, that's generally the advice.
-The problem is that advice comes with formula feeding, doesn't come off breastfeeding, breast milk and formula are very different from each other.
+The problem is that advice comes from formula feeding, doesn't come off breastfeeding, breast milk and formula are very different from each other.
 And breast milk is designed to be able to be taken in very, very quickly.
 Okay, so here's an interesting story.
-In terms of it's our breast milk, that gives us a way as a carrying species.
+In terms of, it's our breast milk that gives us a way as a carrying species.
 So our breast milk has high carbohydrate, low protein, low fat.
-If you look at a tiger, they have low carbohydrate, high protein, high fat, their babies get put in a nest, they go off and they hunt, and then they come back hours later, and they feed them again, the protein and the fat are there to be able to let them simmer, regulate to be able to lift them and to be able to give them really chunky food to digest over time.
+If you look at a tiger, they have low carbohydrate, high protein, high fat, their babies get put in a nest, they go off and they hunt, and then they come back hours later, and they feed them again, the protein and the fat are there to be able to let them better regulate to be able to lift them and to be able to give them really chunky food to digest over time.
 Without high carbohydrates, carbs go through you very, very quickly.
-We don't have the protein and the fat to be able to thermoregulate so what we ended up with is having babies on us and if we look at every other primate that works the way we do, they have constant feeding all the time.
-So what we should really be doing is having a baby on your hip, your baby on you having and stuff slip and stuff.
+We don't have the protein and the fat to be able to thermoregulate, so what we end up with is having babies on us and if we look at every other primate that works the way we do, they have constant feeding all the time.
+So what we should really be doing is having a baby on your hip, your baby on you, having a sip and stop.
 That's the mammal way of feeding.
-What we've done is broken it into times because we learnt longer sleeping times and feeding times.
-All of those are westernised things that we do and their biology He will fight against that.
-Now, the thing is not misconstrue this and say that that is how you have to do it, some children will be fine with it.
+What we've done is broken it into times because we've got longer sleeping times and feeding times.
+All of those are westernised things that we do and their biology will fight against that.
+Now, the thing is not to misconstrue this and say that that is how you have to do it, some children will be fine with it.
 But it's understanding what is biologically appropriate, and what we're doing.
-So it's understanding that rye bread and ever and McDonald's burger are both food.
-But it's understanding that they're not the same.
+So it's understanding that rye bread and avo and a McDonald's burger are both food, but it's understanding that they're not the same.
 And that's the kind of idea between those feeding cycles.

-So new keto diets for babies,
+So new keto diets for babies then.

-no, in fact, in South Africa, we have Banting, or the Banting diet, which, which is where you want to drop a lot of weight.
-And there's a low carb, high protein, high fat and so this is basically anti Banting.
-So this is the effect the baby if the parent is on a keto diet, in an effort to lose weight, perhaps.
+No, in fact, in South Africa, we have Banting, the Banting diet, which is where you want to drop a lot of weight.
+And those are low carb, high protein, high fat, so this is basically anti Banting.

+Does it affect the baby if the parent is on a keto diet, in an effort to lose weight, perhaps.

-So it is interesting in terms of that you have to have breast milk doesn't just pop out of nowhere breast milk has to come from the constituents that you need.
-So it depends if you are normally a Keto Dieter, you will probably be okay.
+So it is interesting in terms of that you have to have, breast milk doesn't just pop out of nowhere, breast milk has to come from the constituents that you need.
+So it depends if you are normally a Keto dieter, you will probably be okay.
 Because you're carrying on doing what you're doing.
 And your baby has developed within that environment.
 And now you're okay.
 The problem is to have a baby and now go now I'm only eating nuts.
 That's not the best idea.
 So it depends on your physiology.

-I remember that advice being given, I think, to my wife when she was pregnant, it was now is not the time to take up triathlon.
-But if you're already doing it, you can carry on into that becomes uncomfortable.
+I remember that advice being given, I think, to my wife when she was pregnant, it was, now is not the time to take up triathlon.
+But if you're already doing it, you can carry on into that becomes uncomfortable,